What are Varicose veins?

 Secondary.
 They appear after birth, but due to a cause, usually trauma or thrombosis of the deep venous system.

 According to their location or anatomy.
-Associated with the internal saphenous vein, anterior saphenous vein, external saphenous vein, perforator veins of the leg…
+They may depend on the great saphenous vein, anterior saphenous vein, small saphenous vein, perforator veins of the leg, or pelvic veins originating in the abdomen.

-Depending on the causal mechanism.
-Owing to the dysfunction of the venous system due to reflux or obstruction.
+According to the causal mechanism.
+Caused by venous system dysfunction due to reflux or obstruction.

 How many people are affected by Varicose veins?